ARM-software/arm-trusted-firmware/docs/firmware-design.md

     -   `SCR`.
 Use of the HVC instruction from EL1 is enabled by setting the `SCR.HCE` bit.
 FIQ exceptions are configured to be taken in EL3 by setting the `SCR.FIQ` bit.
 The register width of the next lower exception level is set to AArch64 by setting the `SCR.RW` bit.
-External Aborts and SError Interrupts are configured to be taken in EL3 by setting the `SCR.EA` bit.

     -   `CPTR_EL3`.
 Accesses to the `CPACR_EL1` register from EL1 or EL2, or the
         `CPTR_EL2` register from EL2 are configured to not trap to EL3 by